 Once the instrument had been refined based on the pilot test results, the final online questionnaire was prepared and made accessible to the identified respondents.
 Individuals were screened according to the inclusion criteria and their voluntary willingness to participate.
 Before answering the survey, respondents were presented with an informed consent form outlining the purpose of the study, the procedures involved, and assurances of privacy and confidentiality.
 Only those who provided consent were able to proceed to the rest of the questionnaire.

-After the completion of all ethical, administrative, and institutional requirements including the pilot testing and instrument refinement, the actual data gathering process formally commenced.
+After completing all ethical, administrative, and institutional requirements including the pilot testing and instrument refinement, the actual data gathering process formally commenced.

-Statistical Treatment

-After the data were collected, the researcher gathered, sorted, arranged, and tabulated the information.
+Data Analysis After the data were collected, the researcher gathered, sorted, arranged, and tabulated the information.
 To address the research issues presented, the data were subjected to statistical analysis.

 The demographic profiles of the respondents were analyzed using frequency counts and percentages, with the formula *P = (F/N) x 100*, where P represents Percentage, F is Frequency, and N is the Total number of subjects.
 Furthermore, the mean was utilized to summarize the average responses concerning the profile of the respondents and their perceptions of the orientation manual implementation.
-The formula for the mean is Mean = Σx / N, where Σx is the summation of all the scores and N is the total number of subjects.
+The formula for the mean is Mean = Σx / N, where Σx is the summation of all the scores and N is the total number of respondents.

-As a non-experimental quantitative research study, the statistical treatment involved both these descriptive statistics and the inferential Chi-Square Test of Independence.
-The Chi- Square Test was utilized to determine whether significant relationship existed between the demographic profiles of newly hired clinical instructors and their perceived extent of orientation manual implementation.
+As a non-experimental quantitative research study, the statistical treatment involved both descriptive statistics and the inferential Chi-Square Test of Independence.
+The Chi- Square Test was utilized to determine whether a significant relationship existed between the demographic profiles of newly hired clinical instructors and their perceived extent of orientation manual implementation.
 A p-value of less than 0.05 (p < .05) was set as the criterion for statistical significance.

 3. results and discussion

-This chapter presents, analyzes, and interprets the data gathered from the newly hired clinical instructors in selected private nursing schools within the province of Capiz.
+Thispart presents, analyzes, and interprets the data gathered from the newly hired clinical instructors in selected private nursing schools within the province of Capiz.
 The data collected were organized and presented in tables to provide a clear and systematic view of the findings related to the extent of policy orientation received by the respondents.

 The analysis focused on assessing the level of policy orientation in various aspects of Related Learning Experience (RLE) policy, syllabus and course outline making, and pedagogical skills.
 Statistical tools were utilized to determine the mean scores and identify areas of strength and improvement in the implementation of the orientation programs.

 The interpretation of the results was anchored on the objectives of the study, providing insights into how well the newly hired clinical instructors were acquainted with existing policies and procedures.
-The findings in this chapter served as the bases for drawing conclusions and formulating recommendations presented in the succeeding chapter.
+The findings in this part served as the bases for drawing conclusions and formulating recommendations presented in the succeeding part.

 Respondents’ Demographic Profile